telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

                 * If this is not possible, ensure that any hosts in CIDR 10.0.0.0/16 are placed in the never-proxy list
 ```

-Typically, this means that all VPN hosts within `10.0.0.0/19` will be rendered inaccessible while
+This means that all VPN hosts within `10.0.0.0/19` will be rendered inaccessible while
 telepresence is connected.

 The ideal resolution in this case is to move the pods to a different subnet.
 This is possible,